-No shoots should be cut from the bed the first and second year the bed is being established.
-The cutting season should be short the third season, but the following year's cutting may begin when the first shoots appear and continue for about six weeks, until late June.
-At this time the cutting should cease to let the tops develop and produce leaves.
-Food is manufactured in the leaves and then stored in the roots to produce shoots the following spring.
+No shoots should be cut from the bed the first year.
+Depending on the vigor of the plants, some harvesting can take place the second year.
+The cutting season should be short the second and third season, but the following year's cutting may begin when the first shoots appear and continue for about six weeks.
+Do not cut in the last week of June.

-The shoots are best cut when 6 to 8 inches high.
-Push the knife into the soil close to the shoot, cutting it slightly below the soil surface.
+The shoots are best cut when 6 to 10 inches high.
+Push a knife into the soil close to the shoot, cutting it slightly below the soil surface, or simply snap the shoot off with your fingers.